alexandre-germano/DDD-Typescript-Project-Example/README.md

 # DDD-Typescript-Project-Example
-A Simple DDD Project example with Typescript
+A Simple DDD Project example with Typescript / Sequelize

 Steps: